 be considered an integral part of the general concept of the value chain approach.
 The control system would allow for the collection of taxes on wood energy, measurement of the flow of wood and charcoal into urban centers, providing statistical information on the geographical origin of the goods (see section 0 in Annex 2 (look at numbering).
-The system strictly speaking requires in particular (1) the selection and management of check points, (2) the setting up of mobile control units for spot checking in remote areas (3) the selection and purchase of the necessary equipment (e.g. means of transport and communication), (4) compulsory and transparent agreement between the authorities on spatial and physical assets, accountability in the implementation and the power of intervention, setting up formal regulations upon this basis, and finally (5) the selection of staff and training.
+The system strictly speaking requires in particular (1) the selection and management of check points, (2) the setting up of mobile control units for spot checking in remote areas (3) the selection and purchase of the necessary equipment (e.g. means of transport and communication), (4) comcauses price increases of wood energy accentuating the sensitivity of consumers, especially the poorest.